Lalonde Gordon

 Lalonde Keida Gordon, HBM (born 25 November 1988) is a Tobagonian male track and field sprinter who specialises in the 400 metres.
 He won the bronze medal at the 2012 London Olympics with a personal best of 44.52 seconds.
-He is the third fastest 400 m runner from his country after Machel Cedenio and Ian Morris.
+He is the fifth fastest 400 m runner from his country after Jereem Richards, Machel Cedenio, Ian Morris and Deon Lendore.

 He took a second Olympic bronze with the 4 × 400 metres relay team in London, setting a national record in the process.
 He was also part of the Trinidad and Tobago relay teams that won gold at the 2017 IAAF World Championships, bronze at the 2012 IAAF World Indoor Championships, silver at the 2011 CAC Championships, and bronze at the 2010 CAC Games.

 Career

 Born in Lowlands on the island of Tobago, he competed in track and field from an early age.
 He was named after former WBC light heavyweight champion, Donny Lalonde, who defeated Trinidadian fighter, Leslie Stewart, in a fight held in Port of Spain, Trinidad on 29 May 1988, a few months before he was born.
 He moved to New York City in the United States at the age of seven, but gave up running as a teenager around 2003.
 While studying at Mohawk Valley Community College he returned to training in 2009 with the hope of representing the school.
 He competed in the 200 metres and 400 metres, later choosing to focus on the longer event, despite the fact that he took an initial dislike to it.
 After leaving Mohawk Valley, Gordon ran for and graduated from Morgan State University.